 The Principal of Abbeyfield School reports to the Chief Executive Officer of the Trust, who agrees annual goals and objectives for the school and provides expertise and support in helping to attain them.
 The trust is governed by a Board of Directors, who have established the Abbeyfield Academy Council (AAC) as a sub-committee of the Board to oversee the daily running of the school.
 The school thus benefits from an effective mix of both national oversight and local insight and control.

 The Academy Council are appointed by the Trust and include elected representatives of parents, teaching staff and other school employees.
 Members of the AAC collectively have a wide range of experience in industry and commerce at both a local and national level, and deep roots in the local community On an individual basis, the Academy Council are active in the school in a variety of ways.
-The Chair of the AAC, Nicole McCartney, is also a director of the Trust.
+Simon Figges was appointed Chair 1 September 2020.
 Governance was recognized as ‘Good’ in the last Ofsted inspection.
 The Academy Council may be contacted through the Clerk at the school.
 Please address your correspondence to: Miss Lauren Giles, Clerk at to the Academy Council, Abbeyfield School, Mereway, Northampton, NN4 8BU

 |Abbeyfield Academy Council 2021-22|